-The Architecture of Becoming plays at New York City Center on West 55th Street in Manhattan through March 23, 2014.
-For information and tickets, click on live link of title.
+The Subtle Body plays at 59E59 Theaters in mid-town Manhattan (yes, that's the address) through March 1, 2015.
+For more information and tickets, click on live link of title.

 Comments are very welcome.
 Scroll down, click on "comments," write in comment box and click on "post."
 Emails are private and never appear with comments.